 - 16. Under the Banking Code, HSBC Australia was, among other things, obliged to deliver high customer service and standards, ensure banking services are accessible, engage with Customers in a fair, reasonable and ethical manner, communicate with Customers in a timely manner and give Customers information that is useful and clear. - 17.
-Until at least April 2024, HSBC Australia's typical process following a report of an unauthorised transaction was to apply restrictions to the Blocked Customer's account (Account Restrictions) or block the Customer's access to Online Banking and Mobile Banking (Digital Blocks) (or both) until the investigation had been closed.
+Until at least August 2024, alternatively April 2024, HSBC Australia's typical process following a report of an unauthorised transaction was to apply restrictions to the Blocked Customer's account (Account Restrictions) or block the Customer's access to Online Banking and Mobile Banking (Digital Blocks) (or both) until the investigation had been closed.
 This occurred in circumstances where HSBC Australia's investigations were subject to the extensive delays referred to above. - 18.
-Until about April 2024, HSBC Australia did not have in place any, or any adequate, systems or processes to ensure that Blocked Customers were informed of the process to reinstate full use and access of their accounts promptly or within a reasonable period of time after a Customer had notified it of an unauthorised transaction. - 19.
+Until about August 2024, alternatively April 2024, HSBC Australia did not have in place any, or any adequate, systems or processes to ensure that Blocked Customers were informed of the process to reinstate full use and access of their accounts promptly or within a reasonable period of time after a Customer had notified it of an unauthorised transaction. - 19.
 Until August 2024, there were widespread, systemic and significant failures by HSBC Australia to reinstate full access and use of Blocked Customer's accounts and to notify Customers of the process to reinstate full use and access promptly or within a reasonable time frame following the report of an unauthorised transaction.
-For example, in the period 1 January 2020 to 31 August 2024: - (a) there were 872 Blocked Customers;
+For example, in the period 1 January 2020 to 31 August 2024:

-- (b) for 90% of Blocked Customers, it took HSBC Australia more than 21 days to either advise them of the process to reinstate full use and access of their accounts (for those who were advised at all) or to reinstate full use and access of Blocked Customers' accounts; - (c) the mean number of days taken by HSBC Australia to advise Blocked Customers of the process to reinstate full use and access of their accounts (for those who were advised at all) was 85 days; - (d) the mean number of days taken for HSBC Australia to reinstate full use and access of Blocked Customers' accounts was 95 days; and - (e) the longest time it took for HSBC Australia to reinstate full use and access of a Blocked Customer's account was 542 days.
+- (a) there were 872-914 Blocked Customers; - (b) for 992% of Blocked Customers, it took HSBC Australia more than 21 days to either advise them of the process to reinstate full use and access of their accounts (for those who were advised at all) or to reinstate full use and access of Blocked Customers' accounts; - (c) the mean number of days taken by HSBC Australia to advise Blocked Customers of the process to reinstate full use and access of their accounts (for those who were advised at all) was 853 days; and - (d) the mean number of days taken for HSBC Australia to reinstate full use and access of Blocked Customers' accounts was 953 days.; and - (e) the longest time it took for HSBC Australia to reinstate full use and access of a Blocked Customer's account was 542 days there were 12 Blocked Customers in respect of whom HSBC Australia took 365 days or more to reinstate full use and access of their accounts.

-Further detail is set out in Schedules H and I of the accompanying Statement of Claim.
+Further detail is set out in Schedules H and I of the accompanying Amended Statement of Claim.